Instructor-Led Program

 Animal Behaviors

 In order to properly care for animals in an aquarium or zoo, animal care staff must understand what animals need and how they behave.
-Students will discover how training and enrichment techniques, influenced by psychology, support animal care and management!
+Students will discover how training and enrichment techniques, influenced by psychology, supports animal care, management and helps the veterinary staff understand the health of the animals better!

 Georgia Standards of Excellence/ CTAE